Yankees vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets will hand the ball to Max Scherzer (5-2) for his 11th start of the season.
+- Justin Verlander (2-3) will take to the mound for the Mets and make his eighth start of the season.

-- He has earned a quality start four times in 10 starts this season.
+- He has earned a quality start three times in seven starts this season.

-- Scherzer will look to finish five or more innings for the sixth start in a row.
+- Verlander has six starts of five or more innings this season in seven chances.
+He averages 5.6 innings per outing.

 |Opponent